freemansoft/ESP8266-MicroPython/README.md

     *
     * hostname: The hostname should appear in your DHCP name table.
 In my case a `hostname` of `FreemanFrak` became a DNS entry of `freemanfrak.fios-router.home`
 1. rshell
-    1. `connect serial COM6` or whatever your com port is
+    1. Windows Style: `connect serial COM6` or whatever your COM port is on Microsoft Windows
+    1. Mac Style: `connect serial /dev/cu.usbserial-1140` or whatever your serial port is on a Mac.
 1. rshell
 ```
 cp config.py /pyboard